-Chris Evans Is Set to Make His Marvelous Return as Captain America in Mysterious Project - E!
+Chris Evans Rumored to Make His Marvelous Return as Captain America in Mysterious Project - E!
 Online

 "I had a lot of people just say to me—they understood where I was coming from—but they said it sounded like I was making decisions based on fear, which is not untrue," he said.
 "They said, 'You can't do that.
 You can't live life that way.'"
 He eventually accepted his fate and called it the "best decision" he's ever made.

-Before we see him again as Steve Rogers, Chris will be starring in the films Don't Look Up, The Gray Man and Lightyear.
+Before we could see him again as Steve Rogers, Chris will be starring in the films Don't Look Up, The Gray Man and Lightyear.